Ideas-on-Stage/ideasonstage.com/content/uk/resources/books/timeless-presenter-book/index.md

 {{< shortcode-list-img
   columns="3"
-  img="andrea-pacini.jpg"
+  img="andrea.png"
   alt="Andrea Pacini" >}}

 {{< shortcode-list-text
   columns="32" >}}
 ## About the Author
-Andrea’s photo on one side and the below on the other side Andrea Pacini is the Head of Ideas on Stage UK.
+Andrea Pacini is the Head of Ideas on Stage UK.
 For more than a decade, he has helped hundreds of business leaders, entrepreneurs and TEDx speakers shape clear, memorable messages.
-His first book, Confident Presenter, was recognised at the Business Book Awards and is used in business communication courses.
+His first book, [_Confident Presenter_](/uk/resources/books/confident-presenter-book/), was recognised at the Business Book Awards and is used in business communication courses.
 Through his work, Andrea has seen tools evolve and trends come and go.
 The principles that make ideas land have remained the same.
 {{< /shortcode-list-text >}}